saclab/xcap-stack-docs/design.md

 ## XCAP.Core Daemon

 Daemons are processes that are often started when the system is bootstrapped and terminate only when the system is shut down.
-XCAP.Core Daemon stitches all the processes together while it runs in the background
+XCAP.Core Daemon stitches all the processes together while it runs in the background.
+It acts as a manager and manages the interfaces and sessions
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYzNDMzOTU0MiwxODE1MjE3MDE0LC05MT
+eyJoaXN0b3J5IjpbMjE0MzI3NzUxMiwtNjM0MzM5NTQyLDE4MT
-U4NDE2MzMsLTYwMzM1MzI4NiwtMTQxODU4NTkyMSwtMTU2OTgy
+UyMTcwMTQsLTkxNTg0MTYzMywtNjAzMzUzMjg2LC0xNDE4NTg1
-MTQxNCwtMTgyMjc0MjAzNiw3NTA3NDAxNTAsMzIzNTEwNDU2LD
+OTIxLC0xNTY5ODIxNDE0LC0xODIyNzQyMDM2LDc1MDc0MDE1MC
-UyNTMyNDc4NV19
+wzMjM1MTA0NTYsNTI1MzI0Nzg1XX0=
 -->